ESA title

 Users and their needs

-The primary users of the proposed services are farmers and agricultural organizations, seeking solutions for optimal agricultural practices.
-These services provide crucial information on the timing of fieldwork and optimized resource allocation for fungicides and herbicides.
+The primary users of the proposed services are farmers and technology providers, both seeking solutions for optimizing agricultural practices.
+These services deliver essential information on the timing of fieldwork and resource management for weed control, disease prevention, and irrigation.
 Specifically, farmers need to:

-• Be aware of the optimal timing for operating agricultural machinery to avoid unnecessary field trips.
+• Know the optimal timing for operating agricultural machinery to avoid unnecessary field trips.

-• Identify the presence and exact location of weeds on their farms, allowing for precise herbicide application.
+• Pinpoint the exact locations of weeds on their farms for precise herbicide application.

-• Address crop diseases and occurrence risks promptly to prevent their spread and optimize yield production.
+• Address crop diseases and risks early to prevent their spread and optimize yields.

 Service/ system concept